microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 1. Extend `IDisposable`.
 1. Not include any properties.
-1. Not include any event.
+1. Not include any events.

-The marshalable object can include properties and events as well as other additional members but only the methods defined by the marshalable interface will be available on the proxy.
+The object that implements a marshalable interface may include properties and events as well as other additional members but only the methods defined by the marshalable interface will be available on the proxy, and the data will not be serialized.

 ## Use cases

-In all cases, the special handling of a marshalable object only occurs if the container of that value is typed as the corrsponding marshalable interface.
+In all cases, the special handling of a marshalable object only occurs if the container of that value is typed as the corresponding marshalable interface.
 This means that an object that implements a marshalable interface will not necessarily be marshaled instead of serialized.

 For each use case, assume `Counter` is a class defined for demonstration purposes like this: